davidmoten/openapi-to-plantuml-aws-api/README.md

 # openapi-to-plantuml-aws-api

-This is the source for https://openapi-to-puml.davidmoten.org/prod/index.html.
+This is the source for https://openapi-to-puml.davidmoten.org/prod/site/index.html which converts OpenAPI definitions to PlantUML online.

 ## Deployment